Enigmatic-Smile/docs/offers/README.md

 ### Expired

 The current date is after the Offer `endDate`.
-The Offers in this category are have stopped qualifying Transactions.
+The Offers in this category have stopped qualifying Transactions.

 ## Create Offer